 Kubla Khan by Samuel Taylor Coleridge is also a poem about poetic potentialities.
 The first part of the poem is a transcript of the vision so far as the waking mind retained it.
 The poet presents the pleasure-dome and the river with all its mesmerizing setting.
 While the second part of the poem is an attempt to realize the vision to give it a concrete form.
 It describes the act of poetic creation and the ecstasy of imaginative fulfilment.
 The poet talks about the creative power and potentialities of poetry which can build such a dome in the air.
 He imagines that if he could revive the damsel’s celestial symphony he would erect with his song an aerial fabric similar to Kubla Khan’s pleasure-dome.
 His hearers would be wonderstruck at his inspired appearance.

 The poem shows that when inspiration comes to the poet’s heart from above and he becomes wild with joy.
 His hair starts streaming to the wind, and his eyes become rolling in a fine frenzy.
 A composer of lyrical poetry composes his admirable songs in a state of divine insanity like the Korybantes, who lose all control over their reason in the enthusiasm of the sacred dance.
-And during this supernatural possession, the composer is excited to rhythm and harmony which he communicates to men.
+And during this supernatural possession, the composer is excited by the rhythm and harmony which he communicates to men.
 A poet can’t compose anything worth calling poetry until he becomes inspired.
 Thus, the poem is about the possibilities and potentialities of the creative power of a poet.

 The two parts of the poem thus reflect life and its representation through an act of poetic creation.
 They also represent respectively the experience of the dreaming mind and its reaction in the waking mind.
 Kubla Khan in spite of its fragmentary character seems to be complete in itself.